icon

 Outfit Your Kitchen With Hasu-Seizo

 The team at Hasu-Seizo is dedicated to providing its customers with access to the finest-quality authentic handcrafted knives in the greater Seattle region.
-A family-owned and operated business, Hasu-Seizo rose out of the Sakai Takayuki manufacturing brand located in Osaka, Japan.
+A family-owned and operated business, Hasu-Seizo has family ties to the Sakai Takayuki manufacturing brand, located in Osaka, Japan.

-With deep reverence for the art of Japanese knife making as well as a commitment to absolute quality and customer satisfaction, Hasu-Seizo has been excited to build a catalog of kitchen-defining utilities that clients around the world can enjoy from the comforts of home.
-Every year the team at Hasu-Seizo visits Osaka to touch base with their blacksmiths and bring back new innovations to their catalog.
+With reverence for the art of Japanese knife-making, as well as a commitment to absolute quality and customer satisfaction, Hasu-Seizo has been excited to build a catalog of kitchen-defining utilities that clients around the world can enjoy from the comfort of their homes.
+Every year, our team at Hasu-Seizo visits Osaka to touch base with their blacksmiths and bring back new innovations to their catalog.

 Also in Blog